SFULibrary/islandora_rest_ingester/README.md

 Custom Ingester class files must be placed in the `includes` directory.
 An example annotate Ingester is provided at `includes/Example.php`.
 After you put new class files in the `includes` directory, be sure to run `composer dump-autoload` to update the application's classmap.

+## Integrating the Islandora REST Ingester with other tools

+### Move to Islandora Kit

+MIK's output can be used as the REST Ingester's input, except for its output for single-file objects.
+However, MIK can be configured to output single-file objects in the required format as follows:

+1. copy `extras/MIK/repackage_for_rest_ingester.php` to MIK's post-write hook script directory (`extras/scripts/postwritehooks`)
+1. register the script in your MIK .ini file's `[WRITER]` section as you would any other post-write hook script: `postwritehooks[] = "/usr/bin/php extras/scripts/postwritehooks/repackage_for_rest_ingester.php"`

+If you would rather not copy the script to the MIK directory, provide a full path in the .ini file entry to its location.

 ## Maintainer

 * [Mark Jordan](https://github.com/mjordan)